The following items represent some of The Dog Food Advisor’s most frequently asked questions about dog weight loss.

 To see a list of The Dog Food Advisor’s current recommendations, be sure to read Dog Foods for Weight Loss.

-Can low-fat dog foods help my dog loose weight?
+Can low-fat dog foods help my dog lose weight?

 Recent research suggests that dog foods low in fat may also be helpful in canine weight loss.
 Unfortunately, most low-fat recipes are also low in meat content, too.